 The following performance information indicates some of the risks of investing in the Fund.
-The bar chart shows the Fund's performance for the calendar year ended December 31.
-The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compared with those of a broad measure of market performance.
+The bar chart shows the Fund's performance for the calendar years ended December 31.
+The table illustrates how the Fund's average annual returns for the 1-year, 5-year, and since inception periods compare with the ICE BofA US Broad Market Index, the Fund's primary benchmark index, as well as the ICE Treasury, Agency & Collateralized Index and ICE BofA Merrill Lynch 3 Month Treasury Bill Index, the Fund's secondary benchmark indexes.
 The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
-Updated performance information is also available on the Fund's website at www.clear-shares.com.
+Updated performance information is available on the Fund's website at www.clear-shares.com.